• Melissa's Jerk Chicken Legs

 Product description

-We have teamed up with food writer Melissa Thompson, author of Motherland: A Jamaican Cookbook, to create Jerk Chicken.
-Marinated for 24-hours in a mix of pimento (allspice), thyme, Scotch bonnet chillies, garlic, ginger, and black pepper, the meat is delivered to you ready to be cooked on the barbecue, though it can also be cooked in the oven.
+We’ve partnered with food writer Melissa Thompson, author of Motherland: A Jamaican Cookbook, to create Jerk Chicken marinated for 24 hours in pimento (allspice), thyme, Scotch bonnet chillies, garlic, ginger, and black pepper.
+The meat arrives ready to cook on the barbecue, though it can also be roasted in the oven.

-Jerk is central to Jamaican cultural identity; it tells the story of the island’s history and the passionate resistance of its people against slavery.
-Jerk is a true legacy dish.
+Jerk, as a term, describes the preparation, marination, and smoking of meat, but its meaning runs much deeper.
+It is central to Jamaican cultural identity, telling the story of the island’s history and the determined resistance of its people against slavery, a true legacy dish.

-Maroons, African people who had escaped enslavement and fled to the mountains in search of freedom, formed resistance communities.
-They survived through agriculture and hunting wild animals.
-Along with the remaining indigenous Jamaicans, the Taíno, they developed a method of cooking in the ground with minimal smoke to avoid detection by the British, who were trying to recapture them.
-They foraged for natural ingredients to season, preserve, and flavour the meat.
+Maroons, African people who escaped enslavement and formed resistance communities in the mountains, survived through farming and hunting.
+Together with the remaining indigenous Taíno people, they developed a method of cooking underground with minimal smoke to avoid detection by the British.
+They used foraged ingredients to season, preserve, and flavour the meat.

-Traditionally in Jamaica, jerk is cooked slowly over pimento wood, smoking and steaming under cover of more wood or zinc.
-Instead of pimento wood, Melissa lays a bed of bay leaves and thin bay branches onto the grill—away from the coals and direct heat—and places the meat on top.
-She soaks a couple of tablespoons of whole pimento berries in water and throws them on the coals just before closing the lid; the combined effect of the pimento berries and bay lends a flavour that is really reminiscent of cooking over pimento.
+Traditionally in Jamaica, jerk is cooked slowly over pimento wood, smoking and steaming under a cover of more wood or zinc.
+In place of pimento wood, Melissa lays bay leaves and thin bay branches on the grill, away from direct heat, with the meat placed on top.
+She soaks pimento berries in water and adds them to the coals before closing the lid.
+The combination of bay and pimento gives a flavour reminiscent of traditional pimento-wood cooking.

 Ingredients